-Urinary hesitation often develops slowly over time.
-The slow onset may make the condition difficult to identify until a person loses the ability to empty the bladder completely.
+Urinary hesitation may develop slowly over time.
+The slow onset may make the condition difficult to identify until a person loses the ability to empty their bladder.

-When a person cannot fully empty their bladder, it is called urinary retention.
-This can also cause swelling and discomfort in the bladder and is a medical emergency.
+Over time, urinary hesitancy may develop into urinary retention.
+This can cause swelling and discomfort in the bladder and is a medical emergency.

 A person who has urine hesitancy should seek immediate attention if they experience any of the following:

-Even in non-severe cases, ignoring the symptoms of weak urine flow or trouble starting urination can allow the condition to worsen.
-Eventually, it may lead to urinary retention, which is when a person cannot empty their bladder completely.
+Even in non-severe cases, ignoring a weak urine flow or difficulty starting urination can allow the condition to worsen.
+Eventually, this may lead to urinary retention, which may require surgery.

-Acute urinary retention or the sudden and complete inability to urinate is a serious condition that requires immediate medical attention.
-It can lead to serious health problems if left untreated.
+Acute urinary retention, or the sudden and complete inability to urinate, is a severe condition that requires immediate medical attention.
+Without treatment, it can lead to serious health problems.

 Urinary hesitancy refers to when a person has difficulty starting or maintaining a stream of urine.
 Urinary hesitancy predominantly affects older males but can affect people of all ages and sexes.